A laptop, notebook, and film camera

 Blog images

 Blog images can vary in type and dimensions.
-For example, the featured image may be 1200 pixels by 620 pixels when uploaded, but it appears smaller at 894 x 462 pixels on the page.
+For example, the featured image may be 1200 by 620 pixels when uploaded, but will appear smaller on the page (894 x 462 pixels).

 Setting a specific render size for your blog helps streamline your design and keeps file sizes manageable (the Kulala image is 95.1 kilobytes).